Immune Mechanisms of Rheumatology – IIDB (80)

 Topics

-• Immunological processes related to organ specific and systemic autoimmune diseases related to autoimmune rheumatic diseases.
-Specific diseases of interest include rheumatoid arthritis, systemic lupus erythematosus, Sjögren’s syndrome, and systemic sclerosis (scleroderma).
+- Immunological processes related to organ specific and systemic autoimmune diseases related to autoimmune rheumatic diseases.
+Specific diseases of interest include rheumatoid arthritis, osteoarthritis, systemic lupus erythematosus, Sjögren’s disease, and systemic sclerosis (scleroderma).

 Shared Interests and Overlaps

 There are shared interests with Mechanisms of Autoimmunity (MAI).
 Both study sections review immune mechanisms of autoimmunity.
-Applications involving rheumatic diseases such as rheumatoid arthritis, systemic lupus erythematosus, Sjogren’s syndrome, or systemic sclerosis may be reviewed in IIDB (80).
+Applications involving rheumatic diseases such as arthritis, lupus, Sjögren’s, or systemic sclerosis may be reviewed in IIDB (80).
 Applications involving other autoimmune diseases such type I diabetes, multiple sclerosis, psoriasis and more may be reviewed in MAI.

 There are shared interests with Immunobiology of Transplantation and Alloimmunity (ITA) regarding diseases that affect induction, maintenance and breaking of immune tolerance.
 Applications proposing to study tolerance mechanisms and autoimmunity in relation to transplantation may be reviewed by ITA.
-Applications focused on immune tolerance to understand the pathogenesis and prevention of autoimmunity may be reviewed by MAI.
-Additionally, applications focused on immune tolerance to understand the pathogenesis and prevention of autoimmunity related to rheumatic diseases may be reviewed by IIDB (80).
+Applications focused on immune tolerance to understand the pathogenesis and prevention of autoimmunity may be reviewed by MAI or IIDB (80).

 There are shared interests with Pathobiology of Kidney Disease (PBKD).
-Rheumatology applications focused on renal tubular and glomerular cells may be reviewed in PBKD, whereas rheumatology applications focused on the immune system may be reviewed in IIDB (80).
+Rheumatology applications focused on physiology or pathology of renal tubular and glomerular cells may be reviewed in PBKD, whereas rheumatology applications focused on the immune system may be reviewed in IIDB (80).

-There are shared interests with Skeletal Biology Structure and Regeneration Study Section (SBSR).
-Rheumatology applications focused on the musculoskeletal system may be reviewed in SBSR, whereas rheumatology applications focused on the immune system may be reviewed in IIDB (80)
+There are shared interests with Skeletal Biology Development and Disease (SBDD) .
+Rheumatology applications focused on the physiology or pathology of the musculoskeletal system may be reviewed in SBDD, whereas rheumatology applications focused on the immune system may be reviewed in IIDB (80).